molszanski/iti/iti/README.md

 When containers are updated React is updated too via hooks

+# Alternaitves

+## No async support

+Existing libraries like inversify and others don’t support asynchronous code.

+They either provide a promise to your constructor or require one to imperatively execute all potentially async code before the binding phase.

+This is far from ideal.

+## Heavy use of decorators

+Secondly, they rely on decorators and `reflect-metadata`

+Decorators create unnecessary coupling of an application business logic with a framework.
+The whole idea of DI is to decouple the application business logic.
+Coupling classes with a DI framework is still coupling and turns DI into a service locator.

+Also, decorator support is an experimental feature in Typescript and current implementation is not compatible with the TC39 proposal.
+This will probably cause problems for any non-trivial decorators and babel hacks.

+In addition to that it is very hard to use `reflect-metadata` with starters like CRA, Next.js etc. To use `reflect-metadata` you need to tweak your compilers (babel, typescript, esbuild, swc etc.) configuration.
+So if you can’t use `reflect-metadata` you can’t use `inversify` or `tsyringe`.

 ## Comparison with `inversifyjs`, `tsyringe` and others

-Inversion of Control (IoC) is a great way to decouple the application and the most popular pattern of IoC is dependency injection (DI) [but it is not limited to one](https://martinfowler.com/articles/injection.html).
+Inversion of Control (IoC) is a great way to decouple code and the most popular pattern of IoC is dependency injection (DI) [but it is not limited to one](https://martinfowler.com/articles/injection.html).

-In JavaScript there is not way to create a dependency injection without mixing application logic with a specific IoC library code or hacking a compiler (reflect-metadata).
+In JavaScript there is not way to create a dependency injection without mixing application business logic with a specific IoC library code or hacking a compiler (reflect-metadata).

 **`inversifyjs` and `tsyringe` use decorators and `reflect-metada`**